 Many behaviors have been found related to prescription-drug abuse patients.
-None of these are predictive alone, and some can be seen in patients whose pain is not under reasonable control; however, the behaviors should be considered warning signs for higher risk of abuse or addiction by physicians prescribing chronic opioids (L. R. F. Webster, P. G., 2010).
-Refer to the High Risk Behavior subsection xv. below.
+None of these are predictive alone, and some can be seen in patients whose pain is not under reasonable control; however, the behaviors should be considered warning signs for higher risk of abuse or addiction by physicians prescribing chronic opioids.
+Refer to subsection v, on High Risk Behavior, below.